tellotalksdk/JS-ChatSDK/README.md

 ## Way to enter TelloTalkSdk UI

-If you do not have chatlist access you can open individual chat using following method.
+If you do not have chatlist access you can open individual chat using following method.Before calling this function user need to grant storage permission on application level .
  ```java
  telloApiClient.openCorporateChat(Activity activity,String initiateMsg,String customData)
 ```